-1.1 These General Terms and Conditions of the company Beier Distribution GmbH (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
+1.1 These General Terms and Conditions (hereinafter referred to as "GTC") of the company Beier Distribution GmbH (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
 The inclusion of the Client’s own conditions is herewith objected to, unless other terms have been stipulated.

 1.2 These Terms and Conditions regarding contracts for the supply of goods presented by the Seller in its print catalogue apply accordingly, unless expressly otherwise agreed.

-1.3 These General Terms and Conditions apply accordingly to the supply of digital content, unless expressly agreed otherwise.
+1.3 These GTC apply accordingly to the supply of digital content, unless expressly agreed otherwise.

-1.5 Digital content in the sense of these General Terms and Conditions are all data not on a tangible medium which are produced in digital form and are supplied by the Seller by granting certain usage rights precisely defined in these General Terms and Conditions.
+1.5 Digital content in the sense of these GTC is all data not on a tangible medium which are produced in digital form and are supplied by the Seller by granting certain usage rights precisely defined in these GTC.

 2) Conclusion of the Contract